Yes, you can enjoy cornbread on the keto diet! Made with almond flour, it's tender, fluffy, and delicious, with just a hint of sweetness.

 Serving Suggestions

-- This bread is really good with chili (try my no-bean chili recipe!
+- It's great with chili (try my no-bean chili recipe!
 It's excellent).

 - It's the perfect addition to your Thanksgiving table - serve it with soft salted butter.

-- I love it with sweet butter for breakfast with my coffee!
+- I love it with sweet butter for breakfast.
 My kids like to drizzle it with just a little honey.
 I sometimes use sugar-free honey.

 - It goes well with BBQ dishes, such as these oven-baked ribs.